lykmapipo/ngAA/README.md

 });
 ```

 - Define your application states and include `permits` defititions to restrict access.
-[More about application permits definitions here](https://github.com/lykmapipo/ngAA#permits-definition)
 ```js
 $stateProvider
     .state('main', {